 \section{Abstract}

-We define a general procedure extending surgery to manifolds with foliation or Haefliger structure, the resulting Haefliger structure defined on the underlying surgered manifold.
-We find a single obstruction, whose vanishing characterizes the existence of a foliation surgery along an attaching sphere.
-When unobstructed, the resulting Haefliger structure can be chosen so that characteristic numbers are unchanged.
-Moreover, the obstructions are highly tractable for attaching spheres of dimension small relative the foliation codimension.
-This allows us to show that on every stably trivial manifold of dimension \( n \le 2q+2 \), a codimension-\( q \) Haefliger structure with trivial normal bundle admits a sequence of foliation surgeries to a Haefliger structure on the sphere \( S^{n} \), characteristic numbers unchanged.
+We define a general procedure extending surgery to manifolds with foliation or Haefliger structure.
+We find a single obstruction to foliation surgery along an attaching sphere.
+When unobstructed, the surgery can be chosen to preserve characteristic numbers.

+Studying these obstructions, we obtain two results.
+First, on every stably trivial manifold of dimension \( n \le 2q+2 \), a transversely framed codimension-\( q \) Haefliger structure can be surgered to a Haefliger structure on the sphere \( S^{n} \), characteristic numbers unchanged.
 As an application, we modify a construction of Thurston's to give explicit Haefliger structures on \( S^{2q+1} \) whose Godbillon-Vey numbers surject to the real line.
-Second, the foliation connected sum gives, for each sphere \( S^{n} \) and codimension \( q \), a group structure on the set of concordance classes of transversely oriented Haefliger structures on \( S^{n} \).
-The resulting groups may be identified with the homotopy groups of the Haefliger classifying spaces \( B\Gamma^{+}_{q} \).
-Using this, we recover a result of Hurder that \( \pi_{2q+1}(B\Gamma^{+}_{q}) \) surjects onto a vector space of positive dimension for each codimension \( q \).
-We also apply the techniques here to a construction of Thurston's, to construct explicit Haefliger structures on \( (2q+1) \)-spheres whose Godbillon-Vey numbers surject to the real line.
+Second, the foliation connected sum gives, for each dimension \( n \) and codimension \( q \), a group structure on concordance classes of transversely oriented Haefliger structures on \( S^{n} \).
+These groups may be identified with the homotopy groups of the Haefliger classifying spaces \( B\Gamma^{+}_{q} \).